zacanger/niddesa/text/book/00-introduction.md

 kamma, etc.), and chooses to forgo diacritics and accents, as those are both difficult to work with in English-language software, and difficult for most native English speakers to understand.
 To paraphrase Engels, changing the words we use a bit won't change the things themselves.
+I have also omitted and abbreviated stanzas which were repeated verbatim.
+The repetitious style is common in the ancient sources because it was an aid for memorization and recitation, but it is the translator's opinion that this tends to harm readability in printed text.
+The reader is assumed to be able to fill in the gaps.

 ### Credits and Licenses